Phoenixmatrix/phoenixmatrix-proxy/README.md

 ### Caveats
 * On MacOSX, when using the trackpad, scrolling isn't as smooth as it should be.
-* On windows, make sure you have OpenSSL installed, and it is in the path.
-[Git Bash](http://git-scm.com/downloads) will do the trick too (you may need this anyway because of pathing.
-To be continued...)
 * As of the technical preview, it is not possible to directly disable https support.
 If you don't want to setup the certificate, ensure your browser is not configured to use the proxy for HTTPS if you do not want it to stop you from browsing https sites during development.
 * The proxy currently only checks individual server certificate expiration dates to regenerate them.
 If you get an error that the CA certificate isn't valid